Consulting firm in purchasing

 Your challenges

-In the current context, which favours more local and responsible design and procurement, the purchasing function is becoming a genuine creator of value.
-It is tackling major challenges in a number of key areas, working to optimize purchasing and improve the company’s environmental performance.
+In today’s context, which favours more local and responsible design and sourcing, the purchasing function is transforming into a true creator of value.
+It raises major challenges in several essential areas and works to optimise purchasing and improve the company’s environmental performance.

 • Selecting responsible suppliers with a CSR policy